AdobeDocs/experience-manager-64.en/help/assets/managing-multiple-assets.md

 ## Configure limit for bulk metadata update {#configure-limit-for-bulk-metadata-update}

-By default, you can update metadata for 10000 assets in one attempt.
 To prevent DOS like situation, AEM limits the number of parameters supported in a Sling request.
+When updating metadata of many assets in one go, you may reach the limit and the metadata does not get updated for more assets.
+AEM generates the following warning in the logs:

+`org.apache.sling.engine.impl.parameters.Util Too many name/value pairs, stopped processing after 10000 entries`

 To change the limit, access **[!UICONTROL Tools > Operations > Web Console]** and change the value of [!UICONTROL Maximum POST Parameters] in [!UICONTROL Apache Sling Request Parameter Handling] OSGi configuration.

-If you attempt to edit the metadata of more than the allowed number of assets in one go, AEM generates the following warning in the logs:

-`org.apache.sling.engine.impl.parameters.Util Too many name/value pairs, stopped processing after 10000 entries`